-This final report for a non-regulated analysis of existing policy assesses a proposal from Indonesia for market access to Australia for fresh mangosteen fruit.
+This draft report for a non-regulated analysis of existing policy assesses a proposal from Indonesia for market access to Australia for fresh mangosteen fruit.

-This final report recommends that the importation of fresh mangosteen fruit to Australia from all commercial production areas of Indonesia be permitted, subject to a range of quarantine conditions.
+This draft report proposes that the importation of fresh mangosteen fruit to Australia from all commercial production areas of Indonesia be permitted, subject to a range of quarantine conditions.